marxjohnson/moodle-block_course_appointments/README.txt

 To install, place all files in /blocks/course_appointments and visit /admin/index.php in your browser.

-This block was written by Mark Johnson <mark.johnson@tauntons.ac.uk> and is Copyright Taunton's College, UK.
+This block was written by Mark Johnson <mark@barrenfrozenwasteland.com>.
+It is Copyright Mark Johnson and Richard Taunton Sixth Form College.
 It is released Under the GNU General Public Licence http://www.gnu.org/licenses/gpl-3.0.html